chiransiriwardhana/FYP_Conditional_GAN/README.md

                                             Fig.2

-An example of noisy image and corresponding generated(noise-less) image.
+Fig3 is an example of noisy image and corresponding generated(noise-less) image.
 In this images, gray color in bottom image corresponds to synthetic noise, I added.So, This CGAN removes   synthetic noise added at pre-processing stage.
 When training to remove sysnthetic noise, CGAN model network weights are adjuested.
 So if we provide new image like fig 4, it removes noises in fig 4.

 ![noise_rmoving](https://user-images.githubusercontent.com/47823522/146335518-4d041b9c-7b2b-4133-8da9-686f25092ff9.png)